feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-team | String | The name of your team in Feathery
+team | String | The name of your team in Feathery accounts | Array | List of accounts that belong to your team

 ## Invite Accounts